EarthObservation/RVT_py/docs/quickstart.rst

     hillshade_arr = rvt.vis.hillshade(dem=dem_arr, sun_azimuth=315, sun_elevation=35, resolution_x=dem_x_resolution, resolution_y=dem_y_resolution, no_data=dem_no_data)

-To find more about visualization functions and to learn about their parameters look into :ref:`rvt.vis`.
+Find out more about visualization functions and their parameters in :ref:`rvt.vis`.

 .. _module_default:

-Module default
+Default module
 --------------

 For beginner python users we suggest using ``rvt.default`` instead of ``rvt.vis`` to calculate and store visualizations.

-As mentioned before ``rvt.default`` module contains functions to read and save rasters.
+As mentioned before, ``rvt.default`` module contains functions to read and save rasters.
 This module was initially developed for GUI backend use.
-Default module also contains class ``DefaultValues()`` where we can store our visualization functions parameters.
-We can than call methods of this class for saving and computing visualizations with that parameters (methods use ``rvt.vis`` for computing visualizations).
+The default module also contains the class ``DefaultValues()`` where we can store our visualization functions parameters.
+We can then call the methods of this class for saving and computing visualizations with those parameters (these methods use ``rvt.vis`` for computing visualizations).

-For example to calculate and get or save hillshade with default module, we have to import module and create ``DefaultValues()`` class instance.
-Than we can change default parameters for hillshade (they are attributes of ``DefaultValues()``, their name starts with ``hs_``).
-After that we call method to get hillshade array or to save hillshade to GeoTIFF.
-Example:
+For example, to calculate and get or save a hillshade with the default module, we have to import the module and create a ``DefaultValues()`` class instance.
+Than we can change the default parameters for a hillshade (they are attributes of ``DefaultValues()``, their name starts with ``hs_``).
+After that we call the method to get the hillshade array or to save hillshade to GeoTIFF.
+See example below:

 .. code-block:: python